NCH-BPC-Informatics/app-bpc-interact-portal/README.md

 # BPC Interact Customer Portal
-Source code repository for the BPC Interact customer portal application
+Landing page repository for integrated tools and apps across BPC.

 ## Scope
 The BPC Interact customer portal will provide a central point of contact and collaboration for participating institutions, the biorepository team, and the cancer research community at large.
 The scope of the Interact portal includes tooling for collaboration on case-level issues as well as workflow automation to speed processes and ensure a consistent experience for those reliant on services from the biorepository.